MatthijsKamstra/haxejs/haxe/hello-world.md

 	haxe compile.hxml

 If an error occurs, the terminal will display that.
-If everything went smoothly like it should, this will produce a file named `test.js` that can be embedded into an HTML page such as this one :
+If everything went smoothly like it should, this will produce a `test.js` file that can be embedded into an HTML page such as this one :

 	<html>
 	<head><title>Haxe JS</title></head>